-Curious what the snow is like in Vail in November and early-to-mid December?
+Curious what it’s like to visit Vail in November through mid-December?

 Here’s a taste: events abound, there are more affordable lodging options, quieter slopes and a friendly, slower-paced vibe in town.
 Snow conditions can vary quite a bit from season to season, so we caught up with meteorologist Joel Gratz to get his take on the long-range forecast.Read More»

 Vail is in the midst of replacing the four-passenger Avanti Express Lift (#2) with a six-passenger lift.
 Watch the video above for some highlights of construction work this summer and read on to learn what this change means for the mountain as well as see some photos of construction.Read More»

 No, it’s not a joke.
 We really do mow the runs at Vail Mountain.

 Experience a day in and around Vail, Co: from sunrise to star-filled sky.
 All locations are either in Vail or can be accessed from hiking trails that originate in the Vail Valley.
 Locations include Deluge Lake, Shrine Pass, Gore Lake, China Wall, Pitkin Lake, Booth Lake, Piney Lake, Upper Piney Lake, Bald Mountain, Back Bowls (China Wall), Vail Village, Lost Lake, North Trail, and Buffer Creek.Read More»

 What a season at Vail.
 We started the year strong with good early season snowfall, racking up 13 feet by the end of December.
 The momentum continued with incredible events, including the 2015 World Alpine Championships!
 Whether you were here in person or in spirit, we thank you for being a part of Vail.Read More»